 In the late 1960’s, Ted Peckels, manufactured electric guitars in Riverside, CA. He produced some of the Black Widow’s for Acoustic there, and also made guitars with the St. George and Hohner names.
 (Mostly fretless basses for Hohner.)
-He made a Fretless Guitar for Jimmy Hendrix, it was probably an Acoustic or Ted’s own brand, Bartell.
+He made a Fretless Guitar for Jimi Hendrix, it was probably an Acoustic or Ted’s own brand, Bartell.
 At some point, it was stolen and Hendrix ordered another one.
 It was in the process of being built when Hendrix died.
 John Lennon also had a Fretless Guitar made by Acoustic which we think is now owned by George Harrison’s family.

 Greg Segal bought this Black Widow Guitar in 1985, more info here.

 We do know some Acoustic Black Widow Fretless Guitars were made in Japan back then, possibly from a specification by Harvey Gerst.

 Frank Zappa laid down five fretless tracks in the early 1970’s using an Acoustic Black Widow, but a major breakthrough came in 1976 when Turkish master musician Erkan Oğur made his first fretless nylon acoustic guitar.
 This sparked the flashpoint for the fretless guitar in Turkey where it is now a popular instrument.
 The reason for this is that the traditional Turkish scales cannot be played on an instrument with equal temperament tuning.
 (12 equally spaced notes to the octave)